What is God’s Purpose For Us?

-We know that God works all things for the good for those who love Him, and are called according to His purpose.
-Don’t waste your pain.
-Because God can work all things for the good for those who love him and are called according to His purpose.
-Your pain can bring you closer to Him, if you will surrender it to him.
-And your pain can bring other people closer to Him, if you will give it to him.
+We know that God works all things for the good of those who love Him and are called according to His purpose.
+Don’t waste your pain because God can work all things for the good of those who love him and are called according to His purpose.
+Your pain can bring you closer to Him if you surrender it to him.
+And your pain can bring other people closer to Him if you give it to him.
 Jesus will take your pain and transform you into the person he’s always intended you to be.
 If he could do it for me, he could do it for you,

 Shift #3: Me to We

-The last paradigm shift we have to make is you got to go from an attitude of Me to We.
-Every plan of God, all of God’s purposes, are connected to people.
-You know what God cares about more than anything?
+The last paradigm shift we have to make is you have to go from an attitude of Me to We.
+Every plan of God, and all of God’s purposes, are connected to people.
+Do you know what God cares about more than anything?
 People.
-You’re the one thing that’s going to be in heaven when you get there.
-For many of us heavens already coming to earth, for those of us are born again.
+You’re the one thing that will be in heaven when you get there.
+For many of us, heavens already coming to earth, for those of us are born again.
 But if you are still trying to figure out what God wants you to do or what your purpose is, it’s His people.
-Surround yourself with people that will encourage you, challenge you and strengthen you.
-There are life groups that meet all over in homes and even on zoom for those that do not live nearby.
-Get in a group and just watch as God guides you to His purpose together.
+Surround yourself with people who will encourage and challenge and strengthen you.
+Life groups meet all over in homes and even on zoom for those who do not live nearby.
+Get in a group and watch God guide you to His purpose together.